awsdocs/aws-java-developer-guide/doc_source/basics-async.rst

 ########################

 .. meta::
-   :description: How asynchronous programming works in the AWS SDK for Java and best practices for handling exceptions
+   :description: How asynchronous programming works in the AWS SDK for Java and best practices for
-   :keywords:
+                 handling exceptions

 You can use either *synchronous* or *asynchronous* methods to call operations on AWS services.
 Synchronous methods block your thread's execution until the client receives a response from the